solent-eng/solent/README.md

     bin\activate.bat
     cd ..

+#
+# // If you didn't install a system-wide pygame, you can install it via pip.
+#
 pip3 install "hg+https://bitbucket.org/pygame/pygame"

+#
+# // Install other libraries we need in the virtualenv
+#
 pip3 install -r requirements.txt

 #
+# // Use pyinstaller to create the packages
+#
-# On unix or mac os.
-This won't work on Windows
+# This works on unix, but won't work on Windows.
 pyinstaller solent/pyinstaller/snake_curses.spec
 #
-# This should work everywhere so long as pygame installed above.
+# This should work anywhere that pygame is installed
 pyinstaller solent/pyinstaller/snake_pygame.spec

 #
-# The resulting binaries are in the dist directory
+# // Look in the dist directory for the resulting binaries
 #
 ```